codr7/swifties/README.md

 Forms emit operations, which are the basic building blocks that are eventually evaluated in sequence to get the desired result.

 - Bench - Repeats body specified number of times and pushes elapsed time in milliseconds
-- Branch - Conditional Goto
+- Branch - Branches conditionally
-- Call - Call specified value
+- Call - Calls specified value
-- Goto - Goto specified `Pc`
+- Goto - Resumes evaluation from specified `Pc`
-- Load - Load value from specified register
+- Load - Loads value from specified register
-- Push - Push specified value on stack
+- Push - Pushes specified value on stack
-- PushDown - Push top of stack onto next item
+- PushDown - Pushes top of stack onto next item
-- Recall - Optimized tail call
+- Recall - Restarts current function without pushing frame
-- Reset - Clear stack
+- Reset - Clears stack
-- Restore - Restore continuation
+- Restore - Restores continuation
-- Return - Pop frame from call stack and goto return pc
+- Return - Pops frame from call stack and resumes evaluation from it's return pc
-- Splat - Replace top item with it's items
+- Splat - Replaces top item with it's items
-- Stop - Stop evaluation
+- Stop - Stops evaluation without error
-- Store - Store value in specified register
+- Store - Stores value in specified register
-- Suspend - Push continuation
+- Suspend - Pushes continuation

 Operations may be manually emitted at any point using `Env.emit(Op)`.